11/5/2024

 speaker

-Operator
+Conference Operator

 speaker

-Jeff Tsikakis
+Jeff Tsakakis

 Thanks very much.
-What would have been the consequences of you not cutting your dividend and is the dividend cut based in a diminished expectation for longer term operating cash flows in 25 and 26 and what caused that?
+What would have been the consequences of you not cutting your dividend?
+And is the dividend cut based in a diminished expectation for longer-term operating cash flows in 25 and 26?
+And what caused that?

 speaker

-Lori Ryker
+Lori Ryarker

 Chairman of the Board and Chief Executive Officer

-Let me try to answer the second part first Jeff.
-Look our long-term expectations for this business is no different than it's been.
-I mean we still believe in the long-term performance of our sales and our EEM businesses including the acquisition.
-You know the challenge we've had is the current macroeconomic conditions and recent demand deterioration have really challenged both businesses and because of that we are taking all of these actions but we are not getting the cash flow we expected to be on the deleveraging plan that we had planned for.
-So looking at the dividend we really did determine this was the most cost effective and prudent way to get back on that cadence of deleveraging that we wanted to do for our business and that's really what drove the decision around dividend.
+Let me try to answer the second part first, Jeff.
+Look, our long-term expectations for this business is no different than it's been.
+I mean, we still believe in the long-term performance of our asset deals and our EEM businesses, including the acquisition.
+You know, the challenge we've had is the current macroeconomic conditions and recent demand deterioration have really challenged both businesses.
+And because of that, we are taking all of these actions, but we are not getting the cash flow we expected to be on the deleveraging plan that we had planned for.
+So looking at the dividend, we really did determine this was the most cost-effective and prudent way to get back on that cadence of deleveraging that we wanted to do for our business.
+And that's really what drove the decision around dividends.

 speaker

-Jeff Tsikakis
+Jeff Tsakakis

 speaker